Duchenne muscular dystrophy: Research

 Efforts are ongoing to find medications that either return the ability to make dystrophin or utrophin.
 Other efforts include trying to block the entry of calcium ions into muscle cells.
+Recent reports have revealed gut microbiome dysbiosis influencing muscle pathophysiology through the immune system of dystrophin‐deficient mice and managing of gut dysbiosis with sodium butyrate supplementation (NaB) in mdx mice is reported with rescuing muscle strength and halting inflammation.
+In human clinical studies, epigenetic manipulation as a potential mechanism through gut microbiome balancing yielding clinically encouraging outcome have been reported, warranting further in-depth evaluation in this direction.

 Exon-skipping

 Antisense oligonucleotides (oligos), structural analogs of DNA, are the basis of a potential treatment for 10% of people with Duchenne muscular dystrophy.
 The compounds allow faulty parts of the dystrophin gene to be skipped when it is transcribed to RNA for protein production, permitting a still-truncated but more functional version of the protein to be produced.
 It is also known as nonsense suppression therapy.

-Two kinds of antisense oligos, 2'-O-methyl phosphorothioate oligos (like Drisapersen) and Morpholino oligos (like eteplirsen), have tentative evidence of benefit and are being studied.
+Two kinds of antisense oligos, 2'-O-methyl phosphorothioate oligos (such as drisapersen) and morpholino oligos (such as eteplirsen), have tentative evidence of benefit and are being studied.
 Eteplirsen is targeted to skip exon 51.
 "As an example, skipping exon 51 restores the reading frame of ~ 15% of all the boys with deletions.
 It has been suggested that by having 10 AONs to skip 10 different exons it would be possible to deal with more than 70% of all DMD boys with deletions."
 This represents about 1.5% of cases.